sean-seowon-yi/boson-hack-one/README.md

 #### Qwen

 **Qwen** is a localized large language model that supports multi-language translation.
 Although its performance may not match OpenAI's top models, its open-source nature and local execution make it a cost-effective option.
 Qwen is capable of handling text translations across various languages and serves as a powerful open-source alternative.
-More details can be found on the [Qwen project page](https://github.com/QwenLM/Qwen).